Bytes Are All You Need: Transformers Operating Directly On File Bytes: Experimental Setup

-When performing inference with a standard model, the choice of file encoding is irrelevant.
-For example, it doesn't matter whether an image is stored as a JPEG or PNG file if it will be decoded into an RGB tensor.
+When performing inference with a standard Transformer model, the choice of file encoding is irrelevant.
+For example, it doesn't matter whether an image is stored as a JPEG or PNG file because images are decoded into an RGB tensor before inference.
 By contrast, ByteFormer performs inference on file bytes.
-In this case, the choice of file encoding matters.
-This section provides an overview of common file encodings for images (\autoref{sec:image-encodings}) and audio (\autoref{sec:audio-encodings}).
-File encoding methods typically contain a large number of optional settings that influence the resulting file bytes.
-We use default settings provided by {\tt PIL} \cite{pil} or {\tt scipy} \cite{scipy} software packages unless otherwise stated.
+To illustrate the ability of ByteFormer to perform \emph{modality-independent} representation learning, we perform experiments with two different input modalities (images and audio) and multiple file encodings (TIFF, PNG, and JPEG for images, and WAV and MP3 for audio).
+This section provides an overview of these file encodings.
+Note that file encodings typically contain a large number of optional settings that influence the resulting file bytes.
+We use default settings provided by {\tt PIL} \citep{pil} or {\tt scipy} \citep{scipy} software packages unless otherwise stated.